ambersariya/katas/shopping_basket/README.md

 Using a framework e.g. FastAPI/Flask

-### Scenario 9 - Convert to Cli package
+### Scenario 9 - Dockerise solution

-Using a cli packaging framework such as Typer/Click
+Put the FastAPI solution into docker container.